risahyusuf/flower-delivery-website/README.md

 # Flower Delivery API

 This is a simple Flower Delivery API built using Node.js, Express, and MongoDB Atlas.
+It allows a user to register and loin the required credentials.
+It has a validator to validate email, bcrypt to hash passwords and jwt to return a token and protect routes.
 It allows you to create, get, and delete flower records, along with image uploads handled by Multer.

 ## Features
 - Add new flowers with image uploads (using Multer)